- Politics and Social Issues»

 The Homeless in America

-It is seldom talked about in most circles, but homelessness is a reality faced by countless Americans.
+It is seldom talked about in most social circles, but homelessness is a reality faced by countless Americans.
 The problem has been around for years, but with high unemployment and people losing their homes, the number of homeless around us has grown.
 I see it on my way to work each day.

 I travel along a stretch of road that has a wilderness area on one side.
 I pass through this area twice a day, just as I have done for years.
 It used to be rare to see pedestrians along that stretch of road, but these days I often see people walking down the road wearing backpacks.
 They camp out in the woods until law enforcement forces them to move on.
 Sadly, this is a scene that plays out everyday across the country.